ahaminsgithub/macfp-db/Documents/Welcome file.md

 ## 1. Overview of NIST Pool Fire Data
 This directory contains experimental data from measurements in eight steadily burning liquid and gaseous pool fires established in a well-ventilated, quiescent environment.
 Results using 30 cm and 100 cm diameter, circular, water-cooled, liquid pool burners are reported.
 Results using a 37 cm diameter, water-cooled, gaseous burner are also reported.
 A warm-up period of 5 to 10 min was required for the fires to become quasi-steady.

-This README file is broken into several parts as outlined here:
+This README file is broken into several parts:
 1. Overview of NIST Pool Fire Data
 2. Description of Burners, Coordinate Systems and Boundary Conditions
 <BR>  2.1 Burners